tominsam/jekyll-metaweblog/README.markdown

 ## jekyll-metaweblog

-A stand-alone server that will expose a Jekyll source folder via the Blogger / MT / Wordpress XML-RPC metaweblog interface, allowing you to create/edit/delete posts and pages using a GUI client, such as Marsedit.
+A stand-alone ruby/webrick server that will expose a Jekyll source folder via the Blogger / MT / Wordpress XML-RPC metaweblog interface, allowing you to create/edit/delete posts and pages using a GUI client, such as Marsedit.

+[jekyll-metaweblog is available on Github](https://github.com/tominsam/jekyll-metaweblog), and is under active development.
+It's not perfect, but it works.